-Charts show and contain different data or information that is significant for a particular use, may it be in work, school, or other organization or activity that needs data recording or representation.
+Charts show and contain different data or information that are significant for a particular use, may it be for work, school, or other organizations or activities that need data recording or representation.
 The guidelines presented below will help you prepare a comprehensive and detailed chart of your choice.

 1. Know Your Chart

-The layout and the format of the chart will depend on the kind of data you planned to collect and present.
-For instance, in making a systematic flowchart, you will need to incorporate a sequence of steps or actions (represented by different shapes and symbols) needed to perform a series of task or activity.
+The layout and format of the chart will depend on the kind of data you plan to collect and present.
+For instance, in making a systematic flowchart, you will need to incorporate a sequence of steps or actions (represented by different shapes and symbols) needed to perform a series of tasks or activities.

 2. Use A Color-Coding System

 Color-coding helps you organize the data on your chart.
 By keeping a table with a list of the categories and their corresponding colors, the information on your chart will be systematized and will be arranged according to its value or relevance.

 Let's say that you are working on a pie chart template.
 Not only does it require an accurate pie slice to represent a relative size of data, but you also need to provide a definite explanation of each fraction to make the data understandable to your audience.
 It is also advisable to interpret and explain this information as simply as possible based on your readers' language.
 The same goes for comparison charts and other charts that present informative and comprehensive data.